-Those with functional or access needs – including children or adults with physical, sensory, or intellectual disabilities who need assistance with the activities of daily living including eating, taking medication, dressing, bathing, communicating, transferring from bed to chair and chair to bed, and toileting – will be evacuated to a gymnasium type setting far enough inland so that they are safe from the storm.
+These registrants may be evacuated to a gymnasium type setting far enough inland so they are safe from the storm.
 The accommodations at the shelter will be basic (a cot with 20-40 square feet of space, bathroom facilities, meals, etc.) and the shelter may be several hours away.

-Those with medical needs – including those who need the help of trained medical professionals for things like IV medication or who may be dependent on a respirator or other medical equipment – may be taken to a healthcare facility which will likely be located several hours inland.
+Medical needs registrants typically require support of trained medical professionals.
+They may need help with things like IV medication, tube feeding, receiving dialysis and oxygen, and operating power-dependent equipment to sustain life.
+These registrants may be taken to a healthcare facility which will likely be located several hours inland.
 There may be a cost associated with care or transportation if someone is placed in a healthcare facility.

 Please note that anyone who lives in a nursing home, assisted living, or personal care facility is not eligible for the registry and must follow their facility’s emergency plan.

-The Registry is truly a last resort but it is important that local emergency management agency and public health department officials have a list of residents who have certain needs and absolutely no other way to evacuate should that become necessary.
+The Registry is truly a last resort, but it’s important that local emergency management agency and public health officials have a list of residents who have certain needs and absolutely no other way to evacuate.